 Pat has conducted extensive research into the value of nutrients in fighting disease and is a qualified dietary therapist and published author.
 “I have now followed a plant-based eating regime for forty-four years” said Pat in 2009 “– wow – that’s so long!
 Substantially, I have been eating raw and living foods (around 95% living foods) for the last seventeen of those.
 I credit my current excellent health and phenomenal energy to this method of food preparation – and also my ability to stay on top of the genetically-fuelled cancer.”

 A competitive runner after training in triathlon, Pat completed nine marathons, of which five were victories.
 Her personal best for marathon was 2:25, an outstanding time.
 She then started powerlifting with even greater success.
-She has been a British Masters Title holder from 1991 to the present day (2011) and successfully competed at an international level.
-Pat also has several Divisional, Commonwealth and Masters' records.
+Pat has been a British Masters Title holder from 1991 to the present day (2021) and successfully competed at an international level.
+Pat also has several Divisional, Commonwealth and Masters’ records.
 Personal highlights include world and European records in 1994/5 and taking records in 2005 which remain unbeaten.

 In 2012, aged 66 she lifted 94 kg to set a record for the under 50.5kg weight class while competing in France (click here for details).
 The lift was more than 1.85 times her bodyweight, which is exceptional for her division.
 By this time Pat’s competitors had retired from the sport so she became officially the oldest competing weightlifter in Europe.